-The secretary of the admissions committee, appointed by the Dean of department, is also a non-voting member.
+The secretary of the admissions committee, appointed by the Dean of the School of Arts, is also a non-voting member.

 You can check the composition of the admissions committee(s) on the intranet for students at https://student.ap.be/en/admissions-committee.
 If you are a candidate-student, you may request this composition from the Student Center at studentadministration@ap.be.